SciML/sciml.ai/_posts/2017-8-25-StiffDDESDE.md

 specifically for two-point boundary value problems, and will soon include adaptivity like the MATLAB method `bvp4c`.

-## Higher order methods for Stratanovich Equations
+## Higher order methods for Stratonovich Equations

-Milstein methods now have the option for `interpretation=:Stratanovich` which will make them solve the Stratanovich form of the SDE instead of the Ito form.
+Milstein methods now have the option for `interpretation=:Stratonovich` which will make them solve the Stratonovich form of the SDE instead of the Ito form.
-This means that there are many strong order 1.0 methods for Stratanovich equations now (including stiff solvers).
+This means that there are many strong order 1.0 methods for Stratonovich equations now (including stiff solvers).

 ## Commutative Noise Handling in Milstein

-The new Milstein method `RKMilCommute`, is a strong order 1.0 method for both Ito and Stratanovich (through the `interpretation` argument) SDEs with a special form of non-diagonal noise.
+The new Milstein method `RKMilCommute`, is a strong order 1.0 method for both Ito and Stratonovich (through the `interpretation` argument) SDEs with a special form of non-diagonal noise.
 This is a very efficient form of non-diagonal noise which shows up in many real-world models.
 A full non-diagonal Milstein method is coming soon, but it will not be able to reach the efficiency of this special